 Domaine de Fontavin owns 9 hectares of vines in Chateauneuf du Pape.
 8.6 hectares are used for growing the red grape varietals. .4 hectares are used for the production of white Chateauneuf du Pape wine.
 Domaine de Fontavin uses organic farming techniques in al their vineyards.
 They were certified as Agricuture Biologiqe in 2011.
 Domaine de Fontavin has old Grenache vines that back more than 75 years.

-Domaine de Fontavin produces 2 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Domaine de Fontavin produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

 Domaine de Fontavin Chateauneuf du Pape is produced from a blend of 85% Grenache and 15% Syrah.
 The vines are on average 40 years of age.
 The wine is aged for up to 18 months in a combination used, French oak barrels and demi-muids.
 The production is 2,500 cases per vintage.

 Domaine de Fontavin David and Goliat made its debut in 1995.
 The wine is made from almost 100% old vine Grenache.
-Up to 5% Syrah canbe included, depending on the vintage.
-The fruit comes from the estates oldest vines that are more than 75 years of age.
-The wine is aged in a combination of demi-muids and French oak barrels.
+Up to 5% Syrah can be included, depending on the vintage.
+The fruit comes from their oldest vines that are more than 75 years of age.
+The vines are planted in the rock strewn terroir found in the Les Saumades vineyard.
+The wine is aged in a combination of demi-muids and French oak barrels for 12 months.
 The production is slightly less than 1,300 cases per year.